 Do preemies need a special car seat?

-Types of Car Safety Restraints
+Types of Forward-Facing Car Seat Restraints:

-Installation Tips for Forward-Facing Seats
+Installation Tips for Forward-Facing Seats:

 To switch a convertible or 3-in-1 seat from rear-facing to forward-facing:

-- You may have to adjust the recline angle of the seat so that it sits more upright in your vehicle.
+You may have to adjust the recline angle of the seat so that it sits more upright in your vehicle.
 Check the instructions to be sure.